-Welcome to Patnem Beach, the best beach in Goa!
+Welcome to Patnem Beach, Goa!

 • You can fly to Goa airport directly from all the major cities of the world during winter season.